External AI Agent Setup

 Name the token after the tool you are connecting, such as Claude Cowork or Codex.
 Keep the default scopes for the normal local-agent setup.

-Turn on outbound or publishing scopes only when the agent should perform those actions.
+Select Use self-governed setup for direct sends and publishing without human approval.
+Use custom scopes for governed access.
 Leave Allow Laserreach-hosted run control off unless you want the agent to start, steer, cancel, retry, or prune Laserreach runs.

 Copy the setup block